-In exercising his or her right to data portability, the data subject shall have the right to have the personal data transmitted directly from one controller to another, where technically feasible.
+In exercising the right to data portability, the data subject shall have the right to have the personal data transmitted directly from one controller to another, where technically feasible.

-The exercise of this right shall be without prejudice to the right to be forgotten.
+The exercise of this right shall be without prejudice to the right to be erasure.